An Invitation to DANCE

-'An Invitation to DANCE is a dance film installation that has no surroundings, and no notion of time.
-There are five bodies, five individuals, all existing unto themselves.
-They cannot stop dancing, that’s what makes them human.
-They form an autonomous world that follows its own rules where the visitors are invited to join the dance.’
+The film installation An Invitation to DANCE has no surroundings, no notion of time.
+There are five bodies present, five individuals, coexisting.
+Their unstoppable dancing reveals the human condition.
+They form an autonomous world, which follows its own rules.
+In this dance arena visitors are invited to join the dance.

 Loïc Perela: ‘I aim for the choreography to become merely the carrier of something greater: a sense of shared experience between human beings, being both the performers and the audience members.’

 From an interactive concept to a generative artwork.

 The installation An Invitation to DANCE is the outcome of the research of Noud Heerkens to the cinematic experience of dance.
 Initially Heerkens opts for an interactive installation in which the visitor, by moving through space, determines the images on the screens.
 During public test moments the concept of interaction in the context of this installation rises the wrong expectations; namely that the work is about understanding an interaction scenario.
 In order to keep the concentration on the experience of dance the direct 'physical' interaction (between spectator and installation) becomes during the research process smaller and smaller.
 Instead the software is redesigned to generate images along an autonomous ‘assembly’ process.
 By moving through space, shifting gaze and through focusing the visitor 'edits' the sequence of images and thus the experience of the dance.
 Accordingly the acting body and the associative brain influence the character and intensity of the experience, regardless whether the position of the user affects the edit.
 The interactive concept being a starting point for Heerkens research, eventually leads to a 'generative' artwork.
 The intended physical interaction has given way to a 'mental' interaction.